airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Static variables:

-:   Static variablesstatic variables are data storage that a function
+:   Static variables are data storage that a function
     uses while processing that is not thrown away afterwards, but is reused for every time the function\'s code is activated.
 This data is not accessible to any other part of the program.
 Static variables